-Low back pain is the most common injury for visits to physical therapy.
-Approximately 80% of people will experience at least one episode of low back pain in their lifetime.
-The World Health Organization estimates that in the United States, 149 million days of work are lost due to low back pain.
+Low back pain is a common global problem.
+The point prevalence of low back pain in 2017 was estimated to be about 7.5% of the global population, or around 577 million people.
+Low back pain is the most common diagnosis seen by physical therapists.
 Most cases will resolve in less than two weeks with little to no treatment, but back pain that is sharp, shooting or radiating warrants a timely referral to prevent the symptoms from becoming debilitating.

 If you are in generally good physical health with a regular fitness routine and do not have pain that radiates into your legs, your low back pain is likely to resolve without treatment.
 Physical therapy is often advised for individuals who are at risk of developing chronic low back pain.
 Often, this is the patient with severe, unremitting pain or symptoms that radiate into the legs that may also have numbness and tingling.